susannaa-s/Genome-Assembly_Project/README.md

 ## Part 3 - Perform k-mer counting

-Perform k-mer counting on the PacBio HiFi genomic reads of to estimate genome size, heterozygosity, repeat content, and sequencing coverage using GenomeScope 2.0.
+Goal : Perform k-mer counting on the PacBio HiFi genomic reads of to estimate genome size, heterozygosity, repeat content, and sequencing coverage using GenomeScope 2.0.

 Purpose:
 - Count all 21-base-long subsequences (k-mers) in the raw genomic reads.